 Discusses elements of musical construction of scales intervals triads and chord progressions.
 Develops ability to sing at sight and write from dictation.
 Introduces the analysis of the Bach chorale style.
 Expands facility with harmonic dictation and enables the student to use these techniques at the keyboard.
 Part II of II.
 Prerequisite: MUS 111.
-Lecture 3 hours.

-MUS 121 Music Appreciation I (3 cr.)
+MUS 121 Music in Society (3 cr.)